Gardeners around the world enjoy the scent of lavender in spring and summer, but how do they grow this fragrant shrub?

 5 Tips For Growing Lavender In Florida

 We will first discuss the best ways of growing lavender in Florida.
-With these tips, you will be able to grow and enjoy this plant just like your friends from Texas.
+With these care tips for lavender, you will be able to grow and enjoy this plant just like your friends from Texas.

 The key thing is to choose the ideal type of lavender and find the best location for it.